GanjinZero/RRHF/README.md

 ## Update:
 -  2023/4/13 We have released the weights of Wombat - LLaMA on Hugging Face.
 One can recover Wombat weights based on it.
 -  2023/4/15 We add comparison with Alpaca-7B and ChatGPT based on Vicuna test set.
+-  2023/5/23 We update our paper for more discussions and experiments.

 ## Overview